fabric-testbed/MeasurementFramework/issues.md

 # Working
 	- Bootstrap.yml
 	- site.yml
-		- Up to worker roles

-# Could change to OS family
+# Could change to OS family for some of the calls